 Single Credit for Electric in 2017 and Later – For compliance dates in year 2017 and later, the max hp of all electric vehicles purchased on or after January 1, 2007 is used in determining the max hp that is used in calculating the fleet average index and target rate.
 An emission factor of 0 may be used.

+Single Credit for Zero-Emission in 2024 and Later – For compliance dates in calendar year 2024 and later, the max hp of all zero-emission vehicles purchased on or after January 1, 2007 is used in determining the max hp that is used in calculating the fleet average index and target rate.
+An emission factor of 0 may be used.

 Electric vehicles need not be included when determining fleet size, or when calculating the required hp for the BACT requirements in section 2449.1(b).

 Stationary or Portable System Used to Replace Mobile Diesel Vehicle